yorgath/orthogram/docs/ddf.rst

        label: Covers 9 cells!
        cover: ["b", "c"]

-The ``cover`` pseudo-attribute has an additional function.
-Block "a" in the example above has eight *nodes* on which connection lines can be attached, one for each outer cell that it occupies (the cell at the center cannot be used for connections.)
-The program calculates routes for the connections using a shortest path algorithm; however when it has to choose among paths with the same length, it gives precedence to the nodes according to the sequnce in the ``cover`` attribute.
-The name of the block itself comes last, unless you explicitly include it in the ``cover`` sequence.

-The ability to have overlapping blocks is most useful when you want to draw a frame around a bunch of other blocks.
+The ability to have overlapping blocks is very useful when you want to draw a frame around a bunch of other blocks.
 In the example that follows, a block named "frame" functions as a frame around blocks "a" and "b":